patricklam/plam.new-webpage/content/post/20250625-trip-report-estonia.md

 then set off to see some classic Estonian bogs; the highpoint of Estonia; and the watchtower Pesapuu.

 First, Meenikunno.
-We drove through the countryside and to an empty parking lot, and then had a nice hike on a loop through the bog, with boardwalks as appropriate.
-The parking lot we picked was not the popular one, and there were indeed some people on the trails, but not a huge amount.
+We drove through the countryside, and then had a nice hike on a loop through the bog, with boardwalks as appropriate.
+There were some people on the trails, but not a huge amount.
 There was also an observation tower and a lake.
 The lake had some common goldeneyes, and we ran into some fungi hunters who pointed out some false morels.
 Also, there was a nice